matrix-org/matrix-spec/attic/drafts/model/third-party-id.rst

 ======================
-Third Party Identities
+Third-party Identities
 ======================

-A description of how email addresses, mobile phone numbers and other third party identifiers can be used to authenticate and discover users in Matrix.
+A description of how email addresses, mobile phone numbers and other third-party identifiers can be used to authenticate and discover users in Matrix.

 Overview